dachisgroupuk/dg-security/README.txt

 This plugin will replace the core WordPress password strength indicator with one that takes into account a banned list of common passwords

-It will also force strong passwords for administrators,
+It will also force strong passwords for administrators, and will not affect the other roles.

+This plugin is influenced by the [Force Strong Passwords plugin ](https://github.com/gyrus/Force-Strong-Passwords)

 == Installation ==